-On the foregoing basis it is proposed that the properties (attributes or observables) manifested by elementary particles can in principle be ascribed to the operation of four quantum attributive fields, as follows:
+On the foregoing basis it is proposed that the properties (attributes or observables) manifested by elementary particles can in principle be ascribed to the operation of just four quantum attributive fields, as follows:

-Field 1 Position Spatial delta function - Momentum Spatial sine harmonics Field 2 Spin direction Spherical harmonics - Spin angular momentum Spherical harmonics Field 3 Energy Temporal sine harmonics - Time Temporal delta function Field 4 Charge ? - Magnetic moment ?
+Field 1 Position Spatial delta function Momentum Spatial sine harmonics Field 2 Spin direction Spherical harmonics Spin angular momentum Spherical harmonics Field 3 Energy Temporal sine harmonics Time Temporal delta function Field 4 Charge ?
+Magnetic moment ?

-This model represents the minimum number of fields capable of accommodating, in conjunction with various symmetry principles, the diverse range of particle attributes (observables).
+These four fields represent the minimum accommodating, in conjunction with various symmetry principles, the diverse range of particle attributes (observables).
 The four fields account for the four conservation laws: momentum, angular momentum, energy, charge.
 Note the following:

-• The two columns are conjugates of each other.
-That is, the attributes and harmonics in one column are conjugates of the associated attributes and harmonics in the other column.

-• The attributes in the left hand column are independent of time, whereas those in the right hand column are dependent on time.
+- The two columns are conjugates of each other.
+That is, the attributes and harmonics in one column are conjugates of the associated attributes and harmonics in the other column. - The attributes in the left hand column are independent of time, whereas those in the right hand column are dependent on time.